mycontroller-org/documentation/content/en/docs/advanced-installation/backend-configuration.md

 2. `type` should be `void_db`

 ##### InfluxDB
 MyController uses InfluxDB to keep the metrics data.
-It can be local InfluxDB instance or can be in the cloud.
+It can be local InfluxDB instance or can be in the cloud.<br>
 MyController supports InfluxDB **1.8.4 or above** versions.

 {{< alert title="Note">}}
-Flux query supports for InfluxDB 1.8.x and InfluxDB 2.x, however there an **[issue on ARM architecture](https://github.com/influxdata/flux/issues/2505)** in `mean` and `query` functions
+Flux query supports for InfluxDB 1.8.x and InfluxDB 2.x, <br>
+however there is an **[issue on ARM architecture](https://github.com/influxdata/flux/issues/2505)** in `mean` and `query` functions<br>
 As a workaround, MyController uses two type of InfluxDB query clients.
 - `v1` - uses [InfluxQL](https://docs.influxdata.com/influxdb/v1.8/query_language/explore-data/) query language
 - `v2` - uses [Flux](https://docs.influxdata.com/influxdb/v2.0/query-data/get-started/) query language